 Jump to:Page Content

 Choosing the best indicator turns out to be complicated.
-Managers in the police need to ensure that the indicator does not discourage investigators from exhaustive efforts to gather reliable evidence.
-They also need to encourage more timely disposition of each case, not just compliance with the minimum or average rate in the service.
-Whatever measure is chosen must fit with other pressures, including new forms of accountability that are part of the strategic plan for the future of policing.
+Managers in the police need to ensure that the indicator does not discourage investigators from exhaustive efforts to gather reliable evidence, an effort which may prolong investigations.
+They also want to encourage timelier disposition of each individual case, not just compliance with the minimum or average rate in the service.
+They also want to make sure that every individual investigator performs well, not just the division as a whole.
+Whatever measure is chosen, moreover, must fit with new forms of accountability and professional development that are part of the strategic and budgetary plan for the future of policing.

 PCJ has worked to develop prototype indicators with the Criminal Investigation Department (CID), which conducts specialized investigations for the most serious cases, and sets the practices for investigation across the institution.
 The work so far has included assessing the likely repercussions of introducing an indicator of speed into routine management operations, and firming up the administrative processes by which data on the duration of investigations is collected.